Last Updated on

 - Work with a tutor from italki

-My favourite way of making a Google Sheet into flashcards is to make the rows really wide, so there’s only one per page.
+My favourite, much simpler way of making a Google Sheet into flashcards is to make the rows really wide, so there’s only one per page.
 Go down, and it’s the next ‘card’.
 Super easy.